Magnetic Hill Zoo: Friends of the Zoo

 The zoo is supported heavily by a fund-raising organization, Friends of the Zoo, which was founded in 1989 by Shirley Dingley, Deborah Fisher, Bruce Dougan, and Carolyn Dunlop.
 Friends of the Zoo focus primarily on raising funds to improve animal habitats at the zoo.

-In 2022, the park unveiled the "wild lights" attraction.
+In 2014, the park unveiled the December long special event "Wild Lights".
 The Magnetic Hill Zoo displays hundreds of thousands of holiday lights throughout its 40-acre park.
-The park chooses different species to highlight each year.
-The attraction is usually open during the holiday season and closed on December 24 and December 25.
+The park chooses different species to highlight each year, with conservation efforts and donations being focused on those species.
+The attraction is usually open during the entire month of December and closed on December 24 and December 25.

-The "Boo at the Zoo" attraction is an event held mid-October leading to Halloween.
+The "Boo at the Zoo" special event is usually held on the last two weekends of October.
 The park hosts a family-friendly Halloween themed zoo experience featuring decorations and mild, moderate to scary Halloween venues.
 Children are encouraged to wear their Halloween costumes to venture around the Zoo.

 Animals

-Magnetic Hill Zoo has more than 400 animals, including over 100 indigenous and exotic species or birds, mammals, insects, reptiles and fish.
-Animals housed at the zoo include:
+Magnetic Hill Zoo has more than 400 animals, including over 70 domestic and exotic species of birds, mammals, insects, reptiles and fish.
+They are exhibited in 4 different exhibits.